bookgenesis/bkgen/docs/BookGenesis-Launch-Plan.md

 ## Alpha 2 — Dropbox Integration

-**I want to be able to import project files from Dropbox and work on my project files in the Dropbox folder, automatically syncing with my bookgenesis account.**
+**User: “I want to be able to import project files from Dropbox and work on my project files in the Dropbox folder, automatically syncing with my bookgenesis account.”**

 The second beta will focus on Dropbox integration — because this is the input/output model that I myself will use the most!
 And it seems that most of the publishing industry is using Dropbox for file sharing.
 So this is a necessary component.